 What’s on at Rye Bay Scallop Festival?

 Rye Scallop Festival signals the peak of the scallop season, which is when this delicate and delicious mollusc tastes its very best.
-During the event, around 15,000 Rye Bay scallops will be shucked and served from the town’s food trucks, market stalls, and numerous pubs and restaurants.
+During the event, around 15,000 Rye Bay scallops will be shucked and served from the town’s numerous pubs and restaurants.

 As in previous years, Rye Scallop Festival will have plenty of scallop-themed events, including scallop tasting and taster evenings.
 You can also attend cookery schools and demonstrations to learn how to shuck and serve the town’s famed local delicacy.